AdaCore/gnatstudio/docs/users_guide/extending.rst

 used by GPS itself when it saves the preferences edited via the preferences dialog.

-This tag requires one attribute, :file:`name`, which is the name of the preference of which you are setting a default value.
+This tag requires one attribute, :file:`name`, the name of the preference for which you are setting a default value.
 These names are defined when the preference is registered in GPS.
 You can find them by looking at the :file:`$HOME/.gps/preferences` file for each user or by looking at one of the predefined GPS themes.